jdittrich/userNeedResearchBook/text/dataAnalysis.md

 mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).

-Now you will have some preliminary, data based themes, each created based on a few data points.
+Now, you will have some preliminary, data based themes, each created based on a few data points.
-Now we will see if these themes are useful for organizing more than just a few data points.
+Next, try if these themes are useful for organizing more than just a few data points.

 ### Fill the Structure
-When you came up with some themes to structure your data you need to see if the structure is feasible.
+Now need to try if the structure you created is feasible.
 Go through your data and sort it into the themes – be it actual insights or just stated commonalities – you came up with, or just move the data into proximity to similar data.

 The difference to the previous step is that we now focus on involving all the data into the process of generating themes.
-In contrast, in the previous steps we focused more on generating a structure.
+In contrast, in the previous steps we focused more on generating an initial structure.

 If the previous step was building a (data-based) scaffold, now we try to build the actual walls.

 ![Build upon your preliminary structure to see if the idea actually works](images/lego_houseWalls.jpg)

 Aim for 3 to 10 pieces of data per theme.
-While it is temporarily ok to have very small groups, at the end each theme should be derived from several data points and not on a single utterance.
-On the other hand if a theme encompasses more than 10 utterances or observations, think if creating two aspects or »subthemes« would make sense.
+While it is temporarily OK to have very small groups, at the end each theme should be derived from several data points and not on a single utterance.
+On the other hand, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in »subthemes«..

-Usually I would go chronologically through all my notes starting with the first participant and ending with the most recent one – though any other scheme will suffice as well.
-Just be sure that you know with which data you dealt with already and with which you did not.
+Usually, I would go chronologically through all my notes starting with the first participant and ending with the most recent one – though any other scheme will suffice as well.
+Just be sure, that you know with which data you dealt with already and with which you did not.

-When filling the data in the structure, you may notice that you need to create additional themes.
+When filling the data in the structure, you may notice, that you need to create additional themes.
 Some of the titles of the themes may need to be renamed as well.
-Just go ahead and make these changes if you feel they are needed.
+Just go ahead and make these changes, if you feel they are needed.

 > - \[Title:\] Test in the media you target
 >      - I folded prototypes for paper sizes that seem to be suitable